bevyengine/bevy-website/content/news/2020-08-10-introducing-bevy/index.md

 ### Loading and Instancing

-Scenes can be added to a `World` using the `SceneSpawner` resource.
+Scenes can be added to a [`World`] using the [`SceneSpawner`] resource.
 Spawning can be done with either `SceneSpawner::load` or `SceneSpawner::instance`.
 "Loading" a Scene preserves the entity IDs in it.
 This is useful for something like a save file where you want entity ids to be constant and changes to be applied on top of entities already in the world.
-"Instancing" adds entities to the `World` with brand-new IDs, which allows multiple "instances" of a scene to exist in the same World.
+"Instancing" adds entities to the [`World`] with brand-new IDs, which allows multiple "instances" of a scene to exist in the same [`World`].

 ```rs
 fn load_scene_system(asset_server: Res<AssetServer>, mut scene_spawner: ResMut<SceneSpawner>) {